hopsoft/composite_cache_store/README.md

 versus making the same trip on a bicyle...
 _but all cache layers should be much faster than the underlying operations being optimized._

-### Eventually Consistent
+## Eventual consistentency

-Layered caching techniques exhibit some of the same traits as distributed systems because inner layers may hold onto __stale data__ until their entries expire.
+Layered caching techniques exhibit some of the same traits as [distributed systems](https://en.wikipedia.org/wiki/Eventual_consistency) because inner layers may hold onto __stale data__ until their entries expire.
-__Be sure to configure inner layers with shorter lifetimes__.
+__Be sure to configure inner layers appropriately with shorter lifetimes__.

 Note that this behavior is also similar to the [`race_condition_ttl`](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch-label-Options)